akponaokujeni/starter-academic/content/research/change_rs/index.md

 <br />

 **Research**<br />
  My research utilizes multisensor time series from the Sentinel-2 and Landsat missions to monitor ecosystem change and vegetation dynamics through space and time.
 I am addressing various environmental challenges related to global change, including woody plant encroachment, wildfire impacts, and post-fire vegetation recovery in Mediterranean landscapes.
-Furthermore, I am studying how changes in climate patterns and climate extremes such as droughts, affect the vitality of Central European grassland systems.
+Furthermore, I am studying how changes in climate patterns and climate extremes such as droughts, affect the vitality of grassland systems in Central Europe.

 <br />